 Pinterest began as a small startup website in 2010 with just a few thousand users.
 Since then, the visual bookmarking application has grown into a tech powerhouse with 400+ million monthly users, serving over 200 billion pins scattered across 4 billion boards and counting.

-No small feat for a company that waited nine years post-launch to go public and file for an IPO, and that carried the ‘the next best thing’ tag for some time.
-Their 2020 quarterly report highlighting a revenue growth of 48% year over year to $1693 mill, shows that they are ready to ditch that tagline.
+No small feat for a company that waited nine years post-launch to go public, file for an IPO, and carry the ‘the next best thing’ tag for some time.
+Pinterest's 2020 quarterly report highlighting a revenue growth of 48% year over year to $1693 mill shows that they are ready to ditch that tagline.

-With the steady growth of online shopping and labeling, along with the profitability of a Pinterest-like user base and ads business, now is not the time to shy away from your idea of building an app like Pinterest.
-The internet is a big place and there’s plenty of room for competition.
+With the steady growth of online shopping and labeling and the profitability of a Pinterest-like user base and ads business, now is not the time to shy away from your idea of building an app like Pinterest.
+The internet is a big place, and there’s plenty of room for competition.

 How Does The Pinterest App Work?

 The Pinterest app operates as a visual bookmarking platform allowing users (pinners) to ‘pin’ (bookmark) their likes and interests on their online travels.
-It has been described as a social media service designed to discover and save online information in the form of images, videos, and GIFS using pins and boards.
+It has been described as a social media service designed to discover and save online information through images, videos, and GIFS using pins and boards.

 With machine learning pulling the strings, the app can identify and recommend content based on a user's previous pins, aka their bookmarked or saved content.
 The algorithms running in the background work to inspire users with new content they have yet to search for or pin to their boards.